 21. Initial drafting of the UN GTR started in the 37th session of IWG on EVE and an increased frequency of meetings was commenced in recognition of the significant work required on drafting and the novel basis of this UN GTR.

 22. The IWG spent a significant amount of time considering appropriate MPR values that would prevent underperforming products entering the market whilst still being technically feasible for manufacturers.
 A number of data sources were considered in order to try and understand the performance of electric vehicles within the current fleet.
 A consensus amongst Contracting Parties was eventually reached at the beginning of 2021, which resulted in the establishment of MPRs based upon SOCE that are included within this UN GTR.
-A view was taken that SOCR would be monitored but not subject to an MPR requirement in phase 1 of the UN GTR for potential inclusion of range-based MPRs in phase 2.
+A view was taken that SOCR would be monitored but not subject to an MPR requirement in phase 1 and phase 2 of the UN GTR for potential inclusion of range-based MPRs for Part B and accuracy requirements for Part A in a future amendment of this GTR.

 23. Other key areas that the IWG focussed on included: the creation of family definitions for both the verification of on-board monitors and the assessment of battery durability, the statistical procedure for assessment of accuracy requirements for the on-board monitors, the handling of vehicles that have been used atypically or for vehicle-to-grid, and the definition of usable battery energy for the purposes of this UN GTR.